ournetworks/ournetworks.ca/2018/sprints.md

 ---

 Modelled after [PyCon](https://us.pycon.org/2018/community/sprints/), we are supporting project sprints following the conference.
 Sprints provide an opportunity for people interested in a project to come together to learn and create in a truely Do It With Others (DIWO) environment.
 The goal is to make friends and build lasting relationships, working together to share knowledge, build features, hack on prototypes, and polish resources.

 We've secured space 10am–9:30pm Monday thru Wednesday with hi-speed internet, power bars, post-its, and markers.
-All you need to do is [propose a sprint topic](#propose-a-sprint) or [join a sprint](#join-a-sprint) below!
+All you need to do is [propose a sprint topic](#propose-a-sprint) or [join a sprint](#join-a-sprint) below.

 ***